What a year! I'm happy to have reached its end and am ready to turn the page, but not before sharing my best dishes of 2021.

 See also: Cayena Beach Villa in Colombia

-My exploration of Central Texas barbecue continued in 2021, yet one of the best dishes I had wasn't a brisket or pork rib.
+My exploration of Central Texas barbecue continued in 2021, yet one of my favorite dishes wasn't a brisket or pork rib.

 I was more enamored with the Mexican chocolate rice pudding at InterStellar BBQ in North Austin, ranked #2 on Texas Monthly's annual list of the top 50 best BBQ joints (November issue).